CloudCommandos/shares/Ansible Workshop/handout.md

         msg: "This is Task 1"
     ```

-    Repeat this step for task-2 & task-3, replacing the number as required
+    Repeat this step for task-2 and task-3, replacing the number as required

-1. To run exercise 1 part 2 task, use the following command:
+1. To run exercise 1 part two task, use the following command:

     ```bash
     ansible-playbook -ki inventory.yaml main-script.yaml --tags=ex-1-2